royalapplications/docs/src/r2023/royalserver/general/licensing.md

 ## Show or Activate the Installed Licenses Pane

-In The Royal Server Configuration Tool Navigation Bar, click on the License group and then on the Installed Licenses entry.
+In The Royal Server Configuration Tool Navigation Bar, click on the General group and then on the Licenses entry.
 You can install multiple licenses.

 ## Features